 Victorian Forestry Plan – Gippsland Plantations Investment Program

 In 2019 the Victorian Government announced the Victorian Forestry Plan to cease native forest harvesting in state forests by 2030.
-As part of the plan, Victorian industries relying on native forest sourced wood are being supported to move to a plantation-sourced wood supply.
+As part of the plan, Victorian industries relying on native forest sourced wood are being supported to move to a plantation-sourced wood supply where possible.

 VicForests in partnership with the Victorian Government is in the early stages of developing a farm forestry program.
 This program will be focussed on maximising the contribution that farm forestry can make to increasing the supply of plantation timber while delivering a range of other benefits to private land holders and the community.
 The government expects to be able to release more details about the program in early 2021.